Our Response to Coronavirus

 - How will my ticket work?

-- Every ticket must be purchased in advance as an e-ticket or print-at-home ticket.
+- The majority of tickets will be e-ticket or print-at-home tickets.
 This will allow us to let you enter our venue more easily, minimise the amount of time you may have to queue, and reduce contact with the front of house team.
-Tickets can be purchased singly or in groups and each group will be seated together and distanced from the other groups.

 - How can I get to the theatre?